H1d3r/TymSpecial/README.md

 ---
 ### Description
-insert info about injection options, purple teaming use cases, patching etw, etc... why some payloads dont always execute - APCs / Threads in alertable state....
+insert info about injection options, purple teaming use cases (thread not backed by file on disk), patching etw, etc... why some payloads dont always execute - APCs / Threads in alertable state.... inject into process DA is running instead of dump LSASS

 ---
 ### Usage